NCPP/ocgis/doc/api.rst

 .. warning:: Only add data WGS84 geographic data, ESPS=4326.

-Shapefiles may be added to the directory mapped by the environment variable :attr:`ocgis.env.DIR_SHPCABINET`.
+Shapefiles may be added to the directory mapped by the environment variable :attr:`ocgis.env.DIR_GEOMCABINET`.
 Shapefiles must have a unique integer attribute called 'UGID'.
 This attribute is required for the "`geom_select_uid`_" argument to find specific geometries inside the shapefile.

 The shapefile's "`geom key`_" is the name of the shapefile.
 It must have an alphanumeric name with no spaces with the only allowable special character being underscores "_".